The treatment of feline infectious peritonitis (FIP) in the UK – an update FIP treatment protocols – what’s new?

 Use of oral GS-441524 for the whole treatment course, including at the start

-Oral GS-441524 (available as a suspension 50 mg/mL and tablets 50 mg (quad-scored)) can be used from the start of FIP treatment for the entire treatment course (e.g., 6-12-week/42-84-days; see later regarding the duration of treatment courses).
+Oral GS-441524 (available as a suspension 50 mg/mL and tablets 50 mg) can be used from the start of, and for the entire, FIP treatment course (typically 6-12- weeks/42- 84-days; see later regarding the duration of treatment courses).
 It is important to support owners in medicating their cats, which can be challenging.
-Oral GS-441524 suspension or tablets can be given with a small treat (tablets can be crushed for this) or directly into the cat’s mouth.
-Further study is needed to review the effect of food on absorption, but it is recommended to give in a small treat or on an empty stomach, leaving a gap of an hour or more before feeding a larger meal.
+Further study is needed to review the effect of food on GS-441524 absorption, but it is recommended to give GS-441524 on an empty stomach or in a small treat (tablets can be crushed for this), leaving a gap of 30 minutes or more before feeding a larger meal.
 Fasting cats overnight can increase their hunger to facilitate medicating in the morning, and similarly for an evening dose.
-However, starving kittens are never recommended as they cannot cope with this.
-Any withholding of food needs to be tailored to the age of the cat.

-- Severe neurological signs and inability to swallow or tolerate oral medication;
+- Severe neurological signs with inability to swallow or tolerate oral medication; Extremely dehydrated/unwell cats;

 - Cats that cannot be orally medicated for other reasons.

-In some circumstances, if a cat is hospitalised and has a poor appetite, which is affecting the ability to medicate it, 48 hours of remdesivir (given intravenously, not subcutaneously) can result in significant clinical improvements which may facilitate subsequent oral medication with GS-441524.
+If a cat has a poor appetite and/or is sick, affecting the ability to medicate it, hospitalisation for supportive care and 48 hours of intravenous remdesivir can result in significant clinical improvement, facilitating transition to oral medication with GS-441524.
 The remainder of the treatment course can then be given as oral GS-441524.
-The transition between remdesivir and oral GS-441524 can be immediate, i.e., from one treatment to the next.
+The transition from remdesivir to oral GS-441524 can be immediate, i.e., from one treatment to the next.

 What dosages of GS-441524 and remdesivir should I use when treating FIP?

-- For cats challenging to medicate, and responding well, once daily treatment is acceptable;
+- For cats that are challenging to medicate and responding well, q24h treatment is acceptable;

-- Higher dosages may overcome issues with poor absorption in some cats and have a better chance of crossing the blood brain barrier and the blood eye barrier;
+- Higher dosages of oral GS-441524 (20 mg/kg divided into 10 mg/kg q12h) may overcome issues with poor absorption in some cats and have a better chance of crossing the blood- brain barrier and the blood-eye barrier in cats with ocular or neurological signs

 Cats should be re-examined after 1-2 weeks (sooner if not improving or deteriorating) and dosage adjusted depending on monitoring at this point.

-NOTE ON WEIGHING CATS: It is very important to weigh cats weekly during treatment, using accurate scales e.g., cat or baby scales.
-Weight gain and/or growth in kittens will occur with successful treatment necessitating an increase in dose to ensure that the dosage of antiviral administered is still appropriate for the type of FIP being treated as in Table 1.
+NOTE ON WEIGHING CATS: It is very important to weigh cats weekly during treatment, using accurate scales, e.g., cat or baby scales.
+Weight gain and/or growth in kittens will occur with successful treatment, necessitating an increase in dose to ensure that the dosage of antiviral administered is still appropriate for the type of FIP being treated as in Table 1.
 Not increasing the dose as the kitten grows appears to be one of the most common causes for a poor response to treatment, and treatment failure.
+However, if the cat’s weight decreases as a result of resolution of effusions, the dose should not be decreased; maintain the same dose and adjust upwards if weight gain occurs.

 What should I do in the event of a poor response during treatment or relapse?

-- Ensure that you are still confident that the cat has FIP; review the diagnosis, look for additional pathology, and consider repeat sampling (e.g., external laboratory analysis and culture of any fluid; cytology or biopsy of lymph nodes ± feline coronavirus antigen or RNA detection, but bear-in-mind that finding the virus is more difficult when on treatment), AGP;
+Examples of this include recurrence or lack of resolution of effusion, pyrexia, development of new ocular or neurological signs, or persistent clinical pathology abnormalities (note persistent mild hyperglobulinaemia has been reported and not associated with relapse, provided other parameters normalised).
+Firstly, ensure that you are still confident that the cat has FIP; review the diagnosis, look for additional pathology, and consider repeat sampling (e.g., external laboratory analysis and culture of any fluid; cytology or biopsy of lymph nodes ± feline coronavirus antigenor RNA detection by immunostaining or reverse-transcriptase PCR, respectively, but bear-in- mind that finding coronavirus is more difficult when the cat is on treatment).
+Reassess acute phase proteins; however, they can remain normal with relapse.

-- If relapse occurs during treatment; increase the dosage of GS-441524 (or remdesivir) by 5-10 mg/kg/day and consider splitting into twice daily doses if treated orally once daily) and monitor as above, ensuring treatment is not stopped before the cat has been normal clinically and on clinical pathology for at least 2 weeks.
-The increased dosage used will depend on the dosage the cat is on at the time of the relapse, the nature of the relapse and finances, but can be up to that recommended for neurological FIP (see dosage table above) or even higher (please seek guidance when considering this);
+If relapse occurs during treatment; increase the dosage of GS-441524 (or remdesivir) by 5-10 mg/kg/day and consider splitting into q12h doses if treated orally q24h) and monitor as above, ensuring treatment is not stopped before the cat has been normal clinically and on clinical pathology results for at least 2 weeks.
+The increased dosage used will depend on the dosage the cat is on at the time of the relapse, the nature of the relapse and finances, but can be up to that recommended for neurological FIP (see Table 1) or even higher (please seek guidance when considering this).
+Similarly, if relapse occurs on treatment with molnupiravir or EIDD-1931, consider switching to GS-441524 if available, or increase the molnupiravir or EIDD-1931 dosage to the maximum recommended (see Table 1), or consider nirmatrelvir, as discussed earlier under ‘Treatment protocols’.

 Treatment with EIDD-1931